Svxy/Svxy/README.md

 ## 📖 About me

 👋Hello!
 I'm a 16 year old Mainer that honestly just loves coding and learning things, simple as that.
-But the only languages ik are HTML Python and JavaScript.
+But the only languages ik are HTML, Python, CSS, and JavaScript.
 Primarily I focus on things discord related, rather it be malicious activity or something to provide for the community, i just love coding. :D

 ## 📫 Contact